Table of Contents

 The name of the mountain Nanga Parbat is derived from the Sanskrit words Nanga and Parbat.
 The combined meaning of these two words is “Naked Mountain”.
-In this article, you will get to know top 10 things about the Nanga Parbat –
+In this article, you will get to know the top 10 things about the Nanga Parbat –

-Things To Know About Nanga Parbat –
+Things To Know About Nanga Parbat:

 - Elevation of Nanga Parbat

-- Tallest mountain in Pakistan
+- The tallest mountain in Pakistan

-- Reason behind the name Nanga Parbat
+- The reason behind the name Nanga Parbat

 - Climbing history